-Needless to say, the issue around chores was not our only problem, but it was indicative of the underlying issues, which were a lack of caring and respect toward me, and frequently treating me with anger, withdrawal, sarcasm, and projection – followed by the crazy-making of denying that he was doing such things, and blaming me instead.
+Needless to say, the issue around chores was not our only problem, but it was indicative of the underlying issues, which were a lack of caring and respect toward me, and frequently treating me with anger, withdrawal, New York City Rat Removal, sarcasm, and projection – followed by the crazy-making of denying that he was doing such things, and blaming me instead.

 Doing Chores Together Can Create Intimacy

 Recent research suggests that couples who do chores together, rather than one individual doing more chores, or dividing the chores, have more psychological and physical intimacy.
 Doing chores alone can be lonely, while performing them together can be a time of fun, affection and sharing, and it certainly makes the time go by faster when you’re doing the dishes together rather than doing them alone.
 Sharing chores may be especially important when you have children, because it’s often hard to find time to get together to discuss your day or discuss your feelings with each other.

 While the study shows that couples who do chores together have better marriages, I wonder whether the underlying truth is that couples that enjoy being together and have great marriages realize that they enjoy doing chores together.
 Is the doing of chores together the cause of the their intimacy or the result of it?
 More research would have to be done to ascertain this.